 |

-get-togethers for like minded people.
-Regular readers may recall we
+minded people.
+Regular readers may recall we visited Sumner’s Ponds for

-regular readers will attest) my life is a busy one, and this was the
+readers will attest) my life is a busy one, and this was the first

 three ales and a very reasonably priced menu.
 And ice creams with monkey